lopappas/lopappas.github.io/README.md

 # lopappas.github.io
 My personal and professional website!

-Please feel free to learn more about me and my craft : )
+Please feel free to learn more about me and my crafts : )